-Bit Description

-31:14 Reserved: MBZ

-13:8 Cursor A FIFO Watermark .
-Number in 64Bs of space in the Cursor A FIFO above which the Cursor A Stream will generate requests to Memory (Value should be as recommended in the high priority bandwidth analysis spreadsheet).
-Always program to 8.
+Bit Description 6:0 [DevBLKC] and [DevCTG] Display Plane Sprite A FIFO Watermark.
+Number in 64Bs of space in FIFO above which the Display Sprite A Stream will generate requests to Memory [DevBW] and [DevCL] Display Plane C FIFO Watermark.
+Number in 64Bs of space in FIFO above which the Display C Stream will generate requests to Memory (Value should be as recommended in the high priority bandwidth analysis spreadsheet).
+[DevBW] and [DevCL] - Always program to 8.

-7 Reserved: MBZ

-6:0 Display Plane C FIFO Watermark .
-Number in 64Bs of space in FIFO above which the Display C Stream will generate requests to Memory

-(Value should be as recommended in the high priority bandwidth analysis spreadsheet).

-Always program to 8.